 The out-of-pocket limit is the most you'll pay for covered medical expenses during the plan year.
 Once the out-of-pocket limit has been met, the plan will pay 100 percent of covered charges for the rest of that year.
-The individual out-of-pocket limit applies only if you enroll without dependents.
-If you and one or more dependents enroll, the individual out-of-pocket limit applies for each member only until the family out-of-pocket limit has been met.
 Be sure to check your student guide, as there are some charges, such as non-essential health benefits, penalties and balance billed amounts that do not count toward the out-of-pocket limit.

-OSU Student Health Services expense and in-network provider expense apply together toward the out-of-pocket limit.
-Out-of-network provider expense applies to the out-of-network provider out-of-pocket limit.
+Note that there is a separate category for in-network and out-of-network providers when it comes to meeting your out-of-pocket limit.
+Only in-network provider expense applies to the in-network provider out-of-pocket limit and only out-of-network provider expense applies to the out-of-network provider out-of-pocket limit.